 Construction Project Management is a two year educational program for individuals currently employed in the field.
 Classes are taught Tuesday and Thursday evenings from 5pm-9pm.
-The next semester will begin Tuesday, January 24, 2016.
-We are currently accepting applications.
-Please email [email protected] for more information
+The next semester will begin Tuesday, September 12, 2017.
+Please email [email protected] for more information.

 Construction Methods & Materials

 Construction Administration The educational objective of this course is to understand how construction activities are properly managed and executed in order to achieve successful projects.
 As a result of new building technologies and evolving construction practices, managing construction is becoming increasingly complex.
 Topics include bidding and contract award process, quality control, shop drawings, field conditions and change orders, as well as understanding construction contracts, disputes and labor relations.
 Students will work on and prepare real-world documents and contract forms to develop a construction administration portfolio.

 Construction Methods & Materials The educational objective of this course is to introduce students to various materials used in construction, with an understanding of how they are used and installed.
 The course will follow the construction of a building starting with the foundation, through structure, finishes, and final completion.
 Students will gain a complete understanding of how buildings stand up and also provide safe, healthy environments for occupants.
 Students will learn proper construction terminology, code requirements, history and performance of materials, and basic architectural-engineering principles.

 Blueprint Reading The educational objective of this course is to introduce the student to the skills of understanding and reading architectural, structural, mechanical and electrical construction drawings, and to coordinate the information represented by each type of drawing.